ahmedkhelifi/Home-care/README.md

    ```json
 	{"authenticated": "true", "user": {"doctorid": "id", "username": "username", "name": "name", "type": "patient"} }
    ```
-If the login data are wrong (either password is wronng or username not found), following reply is generated:
+If the login data is wrong (either password is wrong or username not found), following reply is generated:
    ```json
 	{"authenticated": "false" }
    ```